runcorun/hello-world/README.md

 I'm here writing about how I'm attempting to transfer my work from Codepen.io.
 This will allow me to create picture files on GitHub, which I can use in my portfolio.
 Also, on freeCodeCamp, I finished HTML and CSS, and I'm half way through JavaScript (hooray!).

+Ok, knowing how to use GitHub isn't coming as easily as I thought it would.
+And adding my work from Codepen.io isn't coming off as very easy.